Mechanistic-Interp/activation-vector-project/docs/compare_vectors_with_mean.md

 # Comparing Raw vs Centered Long Vectors to the Corpus Mean

-This note explains what `src/diagnostics/compare_vectors_with_mean.py` does, the expected inputs/outputs, and how to interpret the labels in both the input CSVs and the generated report.
+This note explains what `src.diagnostics.compare_vectors_with_mean` does, the expected inputs/outputs, and how to interpret the labels in both the input CSVs and the generated report.

 ## Goal